What Are Your Rights if You Get Hurt at a Construction Job in New York?

 Right to Recovery Time

 As a contractor, you may have more flexibility to set your own hours and stagger your return to work so that you can return at your own pace.
 Employees might have certain protections that give them explicit time off for injuries, but the specifics about when you return to work will always depend heavily on the facts of your case.
-Talk to a lawyer about what effects an injury might have on your ability to return to work and how it might affect ongoing jobs or contracts while you recover from your injuries.
+Talk to a Queens construction injury attorney about what effects an injury might have on your ability to return to work and how it might affect ongoing jobs or contracts while you recover from your injuries.
 In many cases, your own insurance for your contracting business will be able to cover some of the effects of stopped work caused by an accident or injury.

 Suing for Injuries After a Construction Accident in New York